 Pets & Wildlife

-The City of Oakdale is home to abundant natural areas and wildlife.
+Oakdale is home to abundant natural areas and wildlife.
 While wildlife adds to the beauty of an environment, wild animals in developed areas can present some issues.
-Following are some guidelines to consider with urban wildlife.
+Following is some information on urban wildlife.

 Oakdale has a presence of home range coyotes, and sightings do occur.
 Read more about urban coyote management.

 Backyard feeding of wildlife gives a feeling of intimacy with nature and helping animals survive, but it is not always best for the animal.
 That is why City ordinance prohibits the feeding of all wildlife such as deer, raccoons, turkey, coyotes, feral cats, fox, and skunks, and waterfowl such as geese, ducks, herons, egrets, and swans.
 The one exception is feeding birds with feeders provided feeders are a minimum of five feet above the ground or structure.

 Every year, the City receives numerous complaints about Canadian Geese, particularly the goose droppings left behind on private property, in parks, or on walkways.
 Geese will return to the same area, year after year, in increasing numbers.
 Attracting the geese to your yard only creates community-wide problems necessitating in the reduction of the population.
 Resources for addressing geese:

 - Visit the Minnesota Department of Natural Resources web site

 When not in their own yards, dogs and cats need to be leashed or under other physical control.
 Also, dogs need to be leashed when in City parks, especially in the Oakdale Nature Preserve, and on all other parks and public land, with the exception of the Oakdale Bark Park.

 Animals that are running free in the community are at risk of being impounded whether or not the pet is licensed.
 It’s important to remember that not everyone enjoys the company of pets - even some other pets.
 Please take care so that your pet(s) does not disturb others or their property.